corverroos/exchange/README.md

  Another reflex consumer streams results and update order state machine and inserts any trades.

 ## Performance

+> Note: Tests require local mysql with root user without password.
+It uses default mysql socket.

 The current implementation processes around 500 commands per second on a MacBook pro.
 See exchange_test.go#TestPerformance.

 The following things could improve performance:
  - Since it seems like storing results is the bottleneck, write results in batches.
  - Adding support to reflex for streaming directly from append-only table removes need to create result events.
- - Improve the matching performance using heaps instead of slices.
+ - For large order books, improve the matching performance using heaps instead of slices.